lukew244/blog/_posts/2016-08-29-how-to-keep-secrets-in-your-first-ruby-app.markdown

 ---
 layout: post
-title:  "How to keep secrets in your first Ruby app"
+title:  "How to keep secrets safe in your first Ruby app"
 date:   2016-08-29 13:12:38 +0100
 categories: Ruby
 ---